dimfalk/netatmo.weather/README.md

 also be notified if you try to execute requests with your access token missing.

-You can access your access and refresh token consisting of a key and secret making use of little helpers provided:
+You can access your tokens consisting of a key and secret making use of little helpers provided:

 ``` r
 print_at()